queicherius/software-defined-infrastructure/nagios.md

 ## Configuring "ldap" service

-Now we want to monitor that LDAP based https authentication as well as the LDAP server in general is functional on the application server.
+Now we want to monitor that LDAP based HTTPS authentication, as well as the LDAP server in general, is functional on the application server.
 We define new services for that in the `/etc/nagios3/conf.d/server02.cfg` configuration file:

 ```aconf
 # Check if remote LDAP authentication with https works